-A comprehensive list of types of infant carriers:
+A semi-comprehensive list of types of infant carriers:

 This type of carrier separates the body of the caregiver from the infant, reducing caregiver responsiveness to non-crying cues.
 The infant in the carrier becomes part of the object which can be set down, moved, and pick-up without touching the infant.
 The infant is unable to feel or hear the breathing, heartbeat, or digestive sounds of the caregiver; they may be unable to smell or hear the caregiver as well.

 Hard carriers may be used to create a shelter for the infant separate from the caregiver.
-For example, the Saami cradleboard acts as a micro climate for the infant to exist in, sheltered from the harsh climate of extreme northern Europe.
-The rigidness of a hard carrier can strain the body of the infant, potentially forcing it into pathological positions, for example, legs together position of cradle board may exacerbate hip dysplasia.
-If the infant is situated in an upright position, they may still receive some vestibular benefits of being worn on the body.
+For example, the Saami cradleboard acts as a microclimate for the infant to exist in, sheltered from the harsh climate of extreme northern Europe.
+The rigidness of a hard carrier can strain the body of the infant, potentially forcing it into pathological positions, for example, legs together position of cradleboard may exacerbate hip dysplasia or not being able to change positions may create a flat spot on the infant’s skull (plagiocephaly).
+However, if the infant is situated in an upright position, they may still receive some vestibular benefits of being worn on the body.

 Some hard carriers are designed with protection from impact in mind.
 For example, the primary purpose of car seats and framed hiking backpacks is to protect the body of the infant from traumatic injury.
 Some cradleboard styles include protective devices as well.

 These carriers make the infant an extension of the caretaker’s body.
 Infants worn in soft carriers move through the world as part of a member of the community, not a separate object.
 The infant’s proximity to the caregiver’s body allows for non-crying cues to be quickly recognized and addressed.
 The carriers allow for ergonomic positioning of both caregiver and infant as the carriers can be adapted for carrying any size child or even other objects.